-- (d) Making false statements as to inability to mark ballot. - (e) Interference or attempted interference with any voter when marking his ballot. - (f) Endeavoring to show a voter how any other voter marked his ballot. - (g) Wilfully destroying, spoiling or tearing down, prior to election any list posted in accordance with the provisions of this chapter. - (h) During election, wilfully tearing down the cards of instruction or specimen ballots posted for voters' instruction. - (i) During election, wilfully destroying any election supplies ngrog conveniences. - (j) Wilful hinderance or obstruction or interference with the voting of others. - (k) The taking from polling places of official ballots or the substituting for them, or any of them, of any spurious ballot or ballots. - (1) Making, using, circulating or causing to be made, used or circulated for any official ballot any paper printed in imitation or resemblance thereof unless clearly marked "Specimen Ballot for Political Purposes." - (m) Wilful destruction, defacement or spoilation of any ballot. - (n) Wilful interference with or delay of the delivery of any ballot. - (o) Wilful neglect of any public or election officer upon whom a duty is imposed by this chapter to perform such duty.
+- (a) Falsely subscribing any affidavid required to be made under the provisions of this chapter. - (b) Electioneering on election day within the polling place or within one hundred feet of the same. - (c) Interfering with, interrupting, hindering or opposing any voter while approaching the polling place for the purpose of voting. - (d) Making false statements as to inability to mark ballot. - (e) Interference or attempted interference with any voter when marking his ballot, - (f) Endeavoring to show a voter how any other voter marked his ballot. - (g) Wilfully destorying, spoiling or tearing down, prior to election, any list posted in accordance with the provisions of this chapter. - (h) During election, wilfully tearing down the cards of instruction or specimen ballots posted for voters' instruction. - (i) During election, wilfully destroying any election supplies or conveniences. - (j) Wilful hinderance or obstruction or interference with the voting of others. - (k) The taking from polling places of official ballots or the substituting for them, or any of them, of any spurious ballot or ballots. - (1) Making, using, circulating, or causing to be made, used or circulated for any official ballot any paper printed in imitation or resemblance thereof unless clearly marked "Specimen Ballot for Political Purposes." - (m) Wilful destruction, defacement or spoilation of any ballot. - (n) Wilful interference with or delay of the delivery of any ballot. - (o) Wilful neglect of any public or election officer upon whom a duty is imposed by this chapter to perform such duty.

-QUALIFICATIONS, NUMBER, TERM OF COUNCILMEN, COUNCIL RULES OF PROCEDURE, ETC.
+QUALIFICATIONS, NUMBER, TERMS OF COUNCIL-MEN, COUNCIL RULES OF PROCEDURE, ETC.